7 Fruits and Vegetables Rich in Vitamin C for Better Immunity

 Let us explore vegetables rich in Vitamin C that you can incorporate into your diet.

 Locally known as amla, this small, round and green fruit is a powerhouse of Vitamin C. It has anti-inflammatory properties and antioxidants that boost immunity and enhance skin glow.
-It hosts 20% more Vitamin C content than oranges.
+Indian gooseberry (amla) contains several times more vitamin C than oranges, making it one of the richest natural sources of this nutrient.

 Yellow capsicum or bell peppers are rich in Vitamin C content.
 They have twice the amount of Vitamin C as green bell peppers, making them a delicious addition to your diet.
 Moreover, their vitamin content steadily increases with maturity.
-It can help prevent cataracts and boost eye health.
+Adequate vitamin C intake is associated with a lower risk of cataracts, though it does not guarantee prevention.

 Yellow bell peppers are versatile, and you can add them to just about any dish.
 You can sprinkle some in fried rice or use them in a nutritious salad.

 Spice lovers are in luck!
 Green chillies provide an excellent source of Vitamin C. Indian households naturally use green chillies in most dishes.
 They offer metabolic regulation and pain-relieving properties as well.
-100 grams of this green spice contains around 109.1 mg of Vitamin C.
+Raw green chillies are a good source of vitamin C, typically providing around 100 mg per 100 g, depending on the variety.

 Commonly referred to as Kathal, this fruit packs a punch of Vitamin C. Unripe jackfruit is popularly used in many Indian dishes.
 A cup of sliced jackfruit contains up to 25% of the daily vitamin C intake.